 You can drink the whole batch at once by sharing with family members or you can drink half in the morning and save half for your mid-afternoon snack time (that time where you often think you will chew off the handle to the refrigerator if you don’t find something to consume immediately).

 After a few times making this Pina Greena Colada, if you’re ready and perhaps just a tad brave, you can switch it up and add in a few more spinach leaves, cut back on any sweetener you added, and/or add in a little something else to make your smoothie more nutrient-dense—maybe a little almond flour, chia seeds, or hemp seeds.
 The following week, sub in kale for the spinach or replace part of the spinach with kale, romaine, or cabbage.
 Take baby steps.
 And, if you stick with your original Greena Colada smoothie, that’s okay, too, as Greena Coladas supply several fruit and vegetable servings—a great and tasty start to your 27 fruits and veggies for the week!
-Incidentally, I believe Wendy and her family (Celiacs in the House) employed soup, smoothies, and juice to help them get in this very impressive number of fruit and vegetables a few months ago.
+Incidentally, I believe Wendy and her family (Celiacs in the House) employed soup, smoothies, and juice to help them get in a very impressive number of fruit and vegetables a few months ago.

 Check in with Maggie (She Let Them Eat Cake) tomorrow for her D-Tox January contribution.
 (Update: Maggie starts out by telling you what green smoothies are not, and she’s so “right on”!
 See her recipe here.)
 Previous recipes shared for this event are as follows (info taken from Nicola’s blog; links go specifically to D-Tox January posts):